Last updated January 2020

 If your product was originally designed with realtime collaboration at its core, you’ll have a more difficult decision as the stakes are high.
 Poor technology choices can massively delay shipping, limit long-term feature possibilities, or both.
 Here are some of the options:

-RTC as a differentiating feature
+RTC as a differentiating product feature

 For a lot of companies, RTC support could be added to certain aspects of their products where users are most often working on the same data at the same time.
 It’s not a mission-critical feature but mainly a differentiator from competitor products.

 - The “Tip of the Iceberg” Effect: Home-grown, single-maintainer projects tend to put the vast majority of documentation on getting developers started, and that’s it.
 You can get a nice whiz-bang demo running with the simplest possible use case, but it doesn’t take long until you’re running into problems that weren’t anticipated by the original author(s).
-A few months later, and you’re as much of an expert on the codebase as the original author, and you’ve accidentally inherited a codebase that you now realize only addresses 20% of your project’s needs 1.
+A few months later, and you’re as much of an expert on the codebase as the original author, and you’ve accidentally inherited a codebase that you now realize only addresses 20% of your project’s needs.

 We’ve attempted to categorize each library/framework to indicate their optimal use case.

 These libraries tend to focus entirely on the data synchronization piece of realtime collaboration.
 They are small and do the data sync well, but you are on your own for additional concerns like authentication, access control, and collaborative UX support.
+They are best suited for experiments such as proof-of-concepts (PoCs) as opposed to production-grade apps.

 Automerge provides automatic syncing and merging for a small set of data types.
 Object, arrays, and strings are all supported.
 Doesn’t dictate the transport layer.
 Uses CRDTs under the hood.